mhpatel96/GitMarkdownGuide/Github guide.md

 Reminder that git is a version control system that works through a repository hosted on a local computer.

-Github is an extension of that where the hosting takes place in the cloud, enabling collaboration in teams and issue tracking etc.
+Github in this scenario is where the hosting takes place in the cloud, enabling collaboration in teams and issue tracking etc. Note that there are many more git cloud providers.

-Start by creating a Github account with login.

 ### Creating a Github repository